 Marshall University has adopted a policy in support of the Family and Educational Rights and Privacy Act (FERPA) of 1974.
 Under this act, students and eligible parents are granted rights as specified in the Undergraduate Catalog.
 Student information is kept confidential, including all information related to virtual learning and identification of virtual students.
-The Department of Dietetics follows all polices outlined by Marshall University related to the protection of privacy.
+The Department of Dietetics follows all policies outlined by Marshall University related to the protection of privacy.
 Students may access their own academic records by visiting Degree Works through MyMU.
+For full information on student rights, visit the Marshall FERPA information page.